mtford90/operations.js/README.md

 * Define dependencies between these operations.
 * Cancellation of operations.
 * Composite operations.
-* Run these operations in queues with limits on concurrency.
+* Run these operations in queues.
+* Limit number of operations running on each queue.
 * Inter-queue dependencies between operations.

 ## Contents